ameliawong1996/From_News_to_Forecast/README.md

 ## Dataset
 ### Overview

 Our dataset is a crucial component of the research and spans several sectors where time series forecasting can be enhanced by integrating real-world events and news data.
 The dataset includes both structured numerical data and unstructured textual information, offering a unique blend of insights for more accurate and adaptive forecasting.
+The model integrates structured time series data with unstructured news data to improve forecast accuracy across various domains, including electricity demand, Bitcoin prices, exchange rates, and traffic volume.

 The dataset covers the following domains:
 1. **Electricity Demand (Australia)**: